Koussay Maacha

-Koussay Ben Maacha (قصي معشة; born 21 May 2007) is a Tunisian professional footballer who plays as a winger for club Espérance de Tunis.
+Koussay Ben Maacha (قصي معشة; born 21 May 2007) is a Tunisian professional footballer who plays as a winger for club AS Marsa.

 Club career

 As a youth player, Maacha joined the youth academy of Espérance Sportive de Tunis and was promoted to the club's senior team in 2024.
 On 9 November 2024, he debuted for them during a 2–1 home win over AS Gabès in the league.

 International career

 Maacha is a Tunisia youth international and has played for the Tunisia national under-17 football team and the Tunisia national under-20 football team.
 During November 2023, he helped the Tunisia national under-20 football team win the 2023 UNAF U-20 Tournament.

 Style of play

 Maacha plays as a winger and is left-footed.
 Arabic news website winwin wrote in 2025 that he "has tremendous technical abilities that help him overcome players from opposing teams.
 He is also distinguished by his accurate passes and ability to win two-way balls".